SDytewski/bamazon/README.md

 ![third-prmpt](images/bamazonSQLTableCreate.png)

 **Example 7** I created this table as my first step.
-You can see the amounts of stock inventory I had when I originally started the program.
+You can see the amounts of stock inventory I had for "hockey gloves" when I originally created the program.
+It started out as "100."
 I have made several purchases since then.
+These are how tables are made in mySQL.
+If you look at "Insert into" you can see how "hockey gloves" were originally created with the category, price, and stock.
+My table is called "productions."